ChainSafe/BlockRacersContracts/README.md

-# Block Racers
+# Block Game

-Block Racers is a game demonstrating the features of the ChainSafe Gaming SDK
+Block Game is a game demonstrating the features of the ChainSafe Gaming SDK

 ### Installation